auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 Unscheduled
 ========================

-If the containing section is unscheduled, when you create a new subsection it will also be unscheduled.
+If the parent section is unscheduled, when you create a new subsection it will also be unscheduled.

 Regardless of the publishing status of units within the subsection, no content in an unscheduled subsection is visible to students.

-The following example shows how an subsection in the Draft: Unscheduled state is displayed in the outline, with a gray bar:
+The following example shows how an unscheduled subsection is displayed in the outline, with a gray bar:

 .. image:: ../Images/subsection-unscheduled.png
  :alt: An unscheduled subsection

-Content is not visible to students until you set a release date and the date passes.
+Content in the subsection is not visible to students until you set a release date and the date passes.

 ===================================